How to Dispose of Asbestos in London

 Hillingdon council offer their own service and they will collect up to 6 sheets or bags of asbestos once a year for free.
 Any further collections cost £14.40 for each bag or sheet.

-If you found this guide helpful, you might like some of our others:
+If you found this guide on asbestos waste helpful, you might like some of our others: